GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Experiments: implementation details

 We use Adam~\cite{kingma2014adam} to optimize the NNs for $1000$ steps in training.
 The training time is around $3$ hours on a 13th Gen Intel(R) Core(TM) i7-13700KF CPU @ $3400\mathrm{MHz}$ and an NVIDIA RTX 3090 GPU.
-We choose the hyper-parameters in the loss $\mathcal L$ following \Cref{tab: hyperparams}, where "lr cbf" and "lr policy" denote the learning rate for the GCBF $h_\theta$ and control policy $\pi_\phi$, respectively.
+We choose the hyper-parameters following \Cref{tab: hyperparams}, where "lr cbf" and "lr policy" denote the learning rate for $h_\theta$ and $\pi_\phi$, respectively.
 We set $\alpha=1.0$, $\gamma=0.02$, and $\eta_\mathrm{deriv}=0.2$ for all the environments.